vopswtf/Vops-Capes/README.md

 ## Credits and Details

-This was originally a private system for [FuckBeingSad](https://fuckbeingsad.club/) (friend group) which I designed.
-I decided to revamp it and release it on GitHub for the public.

 If you require support, please do not add me on discord.
 Instead, join the [support discord](https://discord.gg/6Xmk3HHR5v)!

 Vops Capes and anything affiliated with Vops Capes is meant for educational purposes only.